 Baking is too heavy for most people, and it is generally not recommended for those who have dry skin.
 This technique is especially popular with drag queens who need their heavy foundation to stay in place through long performances, during which they sweat under heavy lights and layers of stockings.

 The average person will only need to bake the parts of their skin where they get oilier, like in the T-zone, or places where their makeup creases very easily like under the eyes.
-This technique works better with powder puffs or with beauty blenders.
+This technique works better with powder puffs or with makeup blenders.

 • Apply your foundation, concealer, and other cream makeup products as you normally would.
 The thinner the layer of product, the better the final result will be.